webmakaka/Building-an-AI-Powered-Internal-Developer-Platform-from-Scratch/Readme.md

 ### Who Should Attend

 Platform Engineers, DevOps Engineers, SREs, Infrastructure Engineers, Engineering Managers, AI/ML Engineers building internal tooling, and anyone responsible for developer productivity.

 ---

+## Prerequisites

+Minimal by design.
+You need a laptop, a terminal, and the tools below.

+### Hardware

+- 8 GB RAM minimum (16 GB recommended)
+- 20 GB free disk space
+- macOS, Linux, or Windows (with WSL2)

+---